sana-datapro/projects/Customer Segmentation/README.md

 Grouping customers into distinct segments based on shared characteristics such as demographics, purchasing history, or spending habits helps businesses understand their customers better and make data-driven decisions.

 ## Method
--Applied the K-Means clustering algorithm to segment a retail company's customers into meaningful and actionable groups.
+- Applied the K-Means clustering algorithm to segment a retail company's customers into meaningful and actionable groups.
--Developed targeted recommendations to help stakeholders take informative decisions.
+- Developed targeted recommendations to help stakeholders take informative decisions.

 ## Dataset
 The data was sourced from the open data platform Kaggle (www.kaggle.com/datasets/imakash3011/customer-personality-analysis).